Ninth Street (film): Production

 Production on Ninth Street took five to ten years to complete.
 Wilmott began writing the script as a class assignment for film school; he drew upon stories his parents and their friends told him about Ninth Street in Junction City, Kansas and wrote the script as a stage play.
 Wilmott had initially approached several venues in Hollywood to make the film but was turned away.
-He ended up making the film in Kansas City, Kansas after returning to the city and achieving some success there.
+He ended up making the film in Kansas City, Missouri, after returning to the city and achieving some success there.
 Isaac Hayes and Martin Sheen were confirmed as performing in the film; Ninth Street also marked the last film role of Kaycee Moore.

 Release

 Ninth Street premiered on June 5, 1998 at the Gem Theater in Kansas City, Missouri.
 The film was given a screening at the Beach Museum of Art in 2005 as part of Kansas State University's Fusion Week: A Prairie View.